Easy recipes from around the World, including Great British classics, dinners and snacks

-Sweet and jammy ripe figs are baked with tangy goat's cheese, chopped pistachios and drizzled with balsamic for a sweet-and-savoury combo.
+Sweet, jammy ripe figs are wrapped in foil and baked with tangy goat cheese, crunchy chopped pistachios, and a drizzle of balsamic, creating a delicious sweet-and-savoury treat.

 Baked fig with goat cheese, pistachios and balsamic.
 Pictured in a foil parcel.